 If you begin with an MVP, you’re likely to spend about $50,000-$150,000 depending on your needs.
 “Building the dream” app would likely be four times this amount.
 If you plan to take your app to the level of the major players we know of today, that would be just a fraction of the overall cost.
 For example, Strava—the popular running and workout tracking app—has gone through multiple funding rounds raising $150 million in funding, to qualify it for unicorn status in Silicon Valley.
 Though most apps are obviously not that expensive, it’s worth noting how far the scale can go.

-While developer rates can vary based on skill set and experience, five primary factors significantly influence the cost to build an app.
+While developer rates can vary based on skill set and experience, a handful of primary factors significantly influence the cost to build an app.

 One of the first decisions you will need to make is whether you want to build a mobile app or a web app.
 Mobile apps run on a specific operating system like Android or iOS.
 Web apps are responsive websites that launch in a computer browser or a mobile device browser.
 Web apps are cheaper to make.
 However, they don’t take advantage of device features like phone or GPS, and they require WIFI or cellular data access.

 Determining the tradeoff between cost and functionality will depend on the requirements of your app.
 For example, if you’re building an app that requires the use of a phone or tablet’s camera or requires downloads, you will want to consider a mobile app over a web app.
 If budget is a primary driver and you don’t need the device functionality, starting with a web app may make more sense.

 Web-apps can range from a few basic pages serving marketing text or imagery to full-on global marketplaces.
 Most people start out simple with their website and expand as their product grows, which leaves a few options for that first version.